top of page

 Here are some of the 'jewels' I carried back:

-Here are stories to share what I found,
+Here are a few stories that share what I found,

 Screen Shot 2014-09-22 at 10.56.45 AM.pn